 - Names of authors and their affiliated institutions.

 - High resolution logos (as appropriate).

-- Posters should have a logical flow of information to allow the reader to navigate content with ease.
-Use headings/numbers/arrows etc. as visual aid.
+6) Posters should have a logical flow of information to allow the reader to navigate content with ease.
+Use headings/numbers/arrows etc. as visual aids.

-Our conference includes the opportunity to talk to a variety of people, professional services and organisations that can support you during your research and beyond.
-More information on confirmed exhibitors will be provided in due course.
+The conference includes the opportunity to talk to a variety of people, professional services and organisations that can support you during your research and beyond.